heisand/NWN/README.md

 Word2vec through the free Python library Gensim can be used to compute word embeddings, which was used in this project.
 Tutorials for using word2vec with genism are found at https://radimrehurek.com/gensim/models/word2vec.html and https://rare-technologies.com/word2vec-tutorial/.
 The input to word2vec is a text corpus, and the word embeddings are produced as output.

-## Dataset
-The dataset of NWN consists of several rdf-files.
-RDF is the world Wide Web Consortium standard for encoding knowledge, where almost everything is defined as a resource.
-The resources are identified by Uniform Resource Identifiers, e.g. a synset with URI http://www.wordnet.dk/owl/instance/2009/03/instances/synset-60504.
-The information in RDF is expressed using triples of subjects, objects and predicates, where a predicate for instane could be a hyponym relationship or property between two synsets.

-The WordNet schema has three main classes: Synset, WordSense and Word.
-Synset and Wordsense also have subclasses for the parts of speech in WordNet.
-A synset contains one or more word senses, but each word sense only belongs to one synset.
-Each word has in turn exactly one word to represent its lexical form, but one word can be represented by one or more word senses.

-`synsets.rdf`:  Declares the synsets.

-`wordsenses.rdf`: Connects synsets and words.

-`words.rdf`:  Declares the words and their lexical form.

-`hyponymOf.rdf`:  Connects synsets by hyponym relations.

-`NWN.owl`: OWL-file to build the ontology in Protégé.

 ## Scripts
 ### Modification